-Justice plans crackdown on violent street gangs
+Sessions plans crackdown on violent gangs, especially MS-13

 WASHINGTON (AP) — Attorney General Jeff Sessions says the Justice Department will crack down on violent gangs.

-Sessions on Tuesday called out one organization in particular, the MS-13 street gang, members of which are suspected in the killings of four people last week in Long Island.
+Sessions on Tuesday singled out one organization in particular, the MS-13 street gang.
+Its members are suspected in the killings of four people last week in Long Island.
 Sessions says in prepared remarks that gangs like MS-13 “represent one of the gravest threats to American safety.”

 He says tougher enforcement of immigration and border crimes will curb gang activity.
 And he says cities that protect people in the country illegally make efforts to fight gang violence more difficult.
 He says so-called sanctuary cities are “aiding these cartels to refill their ranks.”